MicrosoftDocs/dynamics-365-customer-engagement/ce/company-news-timeline/get-company-news-timeline-dynamics-365-phones-tablets.md

 > [!NOTE]
->  This solution is available globally for Dynamics 365 Customer Engagement (on-premises) and Common Data Service subscriptions but is available only in English  at this time.
+>  This solution is available globally for Dynamics 365 Customer Engagement (on-premises) or Common Data Service subscriptions but is available only in English  at this time.

 ## Install the solution for [!INCLUDE[pn_crm_online_shortest](../includes/pn-crm-online-shortest.md)]